weebcyberpunk/lf.vim/README.md

 ## Settings

+To config the plugin, two variables are provided:

-Only one variable is provided: `g:lf_change_cwd`, set to 1 to default the `Lf` command to changing the Vim `cwd` or 0 to default it to not change.
+- `g:lf_change_cwd`, set to 1 to default the `Lf` command to changing the Vim `cwd` or 0 to default it to not change.
+- `g:lf_hijack_netrw`, set to 1 (default) to hijack netrw, and 0 to don't hijack it.